punit3/Date-Range-Selector/README.md

 - **Arrow Key Navigation**: Navigate through months using the arrow keys for a smoother experience.
 - **Predefined Date Ranges**: Click on the predefined buttons to quickly select common date ranges like "Last 7 days," "Next 7 days," and "Next 30 days."

-## Additional Information

-- For more details on the Mantine library, visit [Mantine Documentation](https://mantine.dev/docs/getting-started/).
-- For any issues or questions, please open an issue on the repository or contact the project maintainers.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---